All Episodes

 None.

-They say there's 30 million uninsured now.
+And so can you imagine they say there's 30 million uninsured now.

-Try 250 million uninsured, and every one of them paying a fine to the government for not having insurance.
+Try 250 million uninsured and every one of them paying a fine to the government for not having insurance.

 Think of the tax revenue Obama will be collecting.